Formula used

 - Enter your 'Last Drawn Basic Salary + Dearness Allowance' per month in the designated field.

-- Input your 'Total Years of Service', including months as decimals (e.g., 7.5 for 7 years 6 months).
+- Input your 'Total Years of Service' including months as decimals (e.g., 7 years 8 months as 7.67).

-- Select whether your employer is 'covered under the Gratuity Act, 1972' (1 for Yes, 0 for No).
+- Indicate whether your employer is covered under the Gratuity Act, 1972, by entering '1' for Yes or '0' for No.

 Important assumptions